-Public Health is defined as “the art and science of preventing disease, prolonging life and promoting health through the organized efforts of society” (Acheson, 1988)
+Public health is defined as “the art and science of preventing disease, prolonging life and promoting health through the organized efforts of society” (Acheson, 1988)

-Public health focuses on the entire spectrum of health and wellbeing with activity targeted at either population level, through the likes of health campaign, or through the provision of personal services to an individual, such as vaccinations or health and behavioural advice through the Wellbeing Service.
+Our Public Health Team aim to improve the overall health of the people on the Island.
+The team works collaboratively with a range of local services to assess and address the health needs and inequalities in the city, promote healthy living and develop strategies for health improvement.
+Public health focuses on the entire spectrum of health and wellbeing with activity targeted at either population level, through the likes of health campaign or through the provision of personal services to an individual, such as vaccinations or health and behavioural advice through the Wellbeing Service.

-Services we provide or commission
+Services we provide or commission:

 The production of the Joint Strategic Needs Assessment (JSNA) aims to bring together key data and information in a way which is accessible to local commissioners, local communities and other stakeholders.
 It identifies the health and well-being needs of the local population and helps to improve the targeting of services which aim to reduce health inequalities that exist between different localities, groups and communities of the Isle of Wight.

 Isle of Wight Pharmaceutical Needs Assessment

 Assessing the need for pharmaceutical services across the Isle of Wight

 Since April 2013 every Health and Wellbeing Board in England has a legal responsibility to publish and keep up to date a statement of the needs for pharmaceutical services of the population in its area, referred to as a Pharmaceutical Needs Assessment (PNA).
 The PNA looks at the existing provision of community pharmacy services across the Isle of Wight and whether this meets the current and future needs of the population.
 It can be used to make decisions in the commissioning of NHS-funded Pharmaceutical Services.